-Once Steve's parents had arrived, he told everyone what he'd already told me, and then went on to say that neither Gerard nor Stu had appeared in school all day.
+Once his parents had arrived, Steve told everyone what he'd already told me, and then went on to say that neither Gerard nor Stu had appeared in school all day.
 Predictably, Steve's parents were also furious about Blaine's threat to suspend him.
-Dad told us that the headmaster had phoned him at work that morning and asked him and mum to go in to school to discuss the possible involvement of the police.
-As he and Mum were going to see Blaine at 9 am the next day, Dad promised he'd 'sort out this suspension nonsense' at that time.
+Dad told us that the headmaster had phoned him at work that morning and asked him and Mum to go in to school to discuss the possible involvement of the police.
+As he and Mum were going to see Blaine at 9am the next day, Dad promised he'd 'sort out this suspension nonsense' at that time.

-I brought up the subject of the girl who had been ecouraging Gerard and Stu to attack me.
-Steve said that no-one had admitted to seeing her and although there were a few rumours, no-one could say definitely that a girl had anything to do with the attack.
+I brought up the subject of the girl who had been encouraging Gerard and Stu to attack me.
+Steve said that no one had admitted to seeing her and although there were a few rumours, no one could say definitely that a girl had anything to do with the attack.
 I pointed out that as far as I was concerned they were not 'rumours', and that she was just as guilty as the boys who hit me.
 When I asked Steve if the rumours had mentioned any names, he told us he hadn't heard any names and that in any case we couldn't accuse anyone based just on gossip.
 Apart from what I'd heard the girl say, there was no evidence about Adam's role in all this.
-Even from what I heard, there was no evidence that he'd intended for me to be attacked, and outing someone isn't a criminal offence or even against school rules.
+Even from what I heard there was no evidence that he'd intended for me to be attacked, and outing someone isn't a criminal offence or even against school rules.

-By the time this conclusion was reached, everyone, especially me, was exhausted even though it wasn't yet 10 o'clock.
-After Steve's parents went home, Steve and I got ready for bed while mum and Dad continued talking quietly in the living room.
+By the time this conclusion was reached everyone, especially me, was exhausted even though it wasn't yet ten o'clock.
+After Steve's parents went home, Steve and I got ready for bed while Mum and Dad continued talking quietly in the living room.
 Before I came out to my parents Steve and I had always shared my double bed when he stayed overnight.
 However, after I told them I was gay it became clear that my dad was uncomfortable with the idea of us sharing the bed, so Steve had started using one of our two spare bedrooms.
 That particular night, however, Steve asked if I needed company and I happily accepted his offer.
 The idea of any sexual activity was not considered by either of us and the sole purpose of sharing my bed was for affection and mutual comfort.
 Though I was the one who received most of the physical injury, it was for mutual comfort because what happened to me hurt Steve emotionally a great deal.
 Also, for both of us, the world we always thought was safe for us had suddenly become dangerous and frightening.
-All night we huddled together like two scared children - which, I suppose, is just what we were.
+All night we huddled together like two scared children, which I suppose is just what we were.

 Neither of us slept well, and more than once I was disturbed by nightmares, but we were both glad of the companionship.
 I was kept awake not only by the nightmares and the discomfort of my injuries, but also by the decision I had to make.
 When the alarm went off I was already wide awake and had made my decision.
 It may not have been the right decision, but as far as I could see, whatever I decided would be bad in some way.
 Maybe it was cowardice on my part but I chose the path which seemed to have the least potential for pain and hassle.
 I'd ask Dad to try to avoid getting the police involved.